rbitr/ChartS.css/readme.md

 # C💚SS.css (ChartSS.css) - accessible html/css charts with markdown support

-If you're viewing on github, see the html version at <https://rbitr.github.io/ChartS.css/>
+If you're viewing on github, see the html version at [here](https://rbitr.github.io/ChartS.css/).

+Likewise, if you're viewing the website, you can see the github page [here](https://github.com/rbitr/ChartS.css)

 ## Features